vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/profile.md

 2. Validate the payment method details

 	Use <code>PaymentMethodDetailsValidator</code> to verify that all payment method details have been entered correctly.
-	This validator uses property validators to validate each property of <code>PaymentMethodDetails</code>:

-	* <code>CardHolderNameValidator</code> - to check the card holder name.
-	* <code>CardNumberValidator</code> - to check the card number.
-	* <code>ExpiryDateValidator</code> - to check the expiry date.
-	* <code>ValidFromDateValidator</code> - to check valid from date.
-	* <code>PasscodeValidator</code> – to check the passcode validity.

-	For more information on each of these property validators please see the reference documentation included as part of the SDK.

 	<pre>PaymentMethodDetailsValidator paymentMethodDetailsValidator = new PaymentMethodDetailsValidator();
 	List&lt;ValidationFailure&gt; errors = paymentMethodDetailsValidator.validate(paymentMethodDetails);